itsmeabhishub/JavaRevision/README.md

 then we have finally to implement something despite of failure or success of logic and we have advance method to implement finally that is resource

+                                                      Thread
+Thread in java is lightweight unit of execution within a process.
+It llows tasks to excute concurrently

+A thread can be created by extebding **Thread** class  or implementing **Runnable** and **start()** is used to begin the thread